 First Incident: A grade of "0" will be assigned for the assignment where student is caught cheating.
 The teacher would notify parent and Saturday school would be assigned.
-GLC would be notified by referral and the incident would be entered on student's discipline record.
+GLC would be notified by referral and the incident would be entered on student's discipline record, and student's other teachers would be notified.

-Additional incidents of cheating have further consequences, up to and including suspension.
+Additional incidents of cheating have further consequences, up to and including coepension.